sora91s/mongo/src/mongo/db/s/README.md

 in that use a session for thirty minutes, the TTL index will remove the session from the sessions collection.
 When the logical session cache performs its periodic refresh (defined below), it will find all sessions that currently exist in the cache that no longer exist in the sessions collection.
-This is the set of sessions that we consider "expired".
+This is the set of sessions that we consider “expired.”
 The expired sessions are then removed from the in-memory cache.

 ### How a session gets placed into the logical session cache